Paqmind/starter/README.md

 SourceMaps have a performance impact on compilation.

 SourceMaps contains your unminimized source code, so you need to restrict access to `build\public\debugging`.

-### Coffeescript

-Coffeescript is not installed/enabled by default to not distrub non-coffee developer, but you can install it easily:

-1. `npm install coffee-redux-loader --save`
-2. In `make-webpack-config.js` add `".coffee"` to the `var extensions = ...` line.

 ## License